uym2/MD-Cat-paper/README.md

 # MD-Cat data suit
 ---
 This repository includes 4 datasets used in the manuscript "Expectation-Maximization enables Phylogenetic Dating under a Categorical Rate Model".
-* simulated data of HIV viruses: 12 different model conditions (reuse and augment the data by To et. al.)
+* Simulated data of HIV viruses: 12 different model conditions (reuse and augment the data by To et. al.)
-* simulated data of Angiosperms: 5 different scenarios (reuse and augment the data by Beaulieu et. al.)
+* Simulated data of Angiosperms: 5 different scenarios (reuse and augment the data by Beaulieu et. al.)
-* real biological data of HIV-1 M group (subtypes A-L): downloaded from LANL (http://www.hiv.lanl.gov/), filtered and subsampled to 1104 sequences
+* Real biological data of HIV-1 M group (subtypes A-L): downloaded from LANL (http://www.hiv.lanl.gov/), filtered and subsampled to 1104 sequences
-* real biological data of Angiosperms: include DNA sequences of 4 genes atpB, rbcL, psbA, and 18S published by Beaulieu et. al.
+* Real biological data of Angiosperms: include DNA sequences of 4 genes atpB, rbcL, psbA, and 18S published by Beaulieu et. al.

 ## Description of the Data and file structure
 * simHIV: simulated data of HIV viruses.
 The 12 model conditions are grouped into 3 main categories: unimodals, bimodals, and multimodals as described in the manuscript.